 The prospect of a technical interview can leave the best of us trembling with nerves.
 The internet doesn’t help: type “technical interview” into a search engine and you’ll be besieged with stories of hapless interviewees who’ve been tasked with impossible brain teasers, supremely complicated technical problems, and coding whilst standing on one leg.

 A lot of these stories simply aren’t true.
 It’s easy to get carried away by all the myths surrounding technical interviews, but in reality, most technical interviews are pretty straightforward.

 Technical interviews aren’t there to throw impossible questions at you, but rather to assess the extent of your technical knowledge and to gauge how you think.

 What is a technical interview?

-Technical interviews are common amongst employers recruiting for engineering, science or I.T. roles.
-Essentially, it’s an interview to assess your technical ability, usually related to the technical knowledge required for the role and the organisation you wish to work for.
+Technical interviews are common amongst employers recruiting for engineering, science, or I.T. roles.
+Essentially, it’s an interview to assess your technical ability, usually related to the technical knowledge required for the role and the organization you wish to work for.

 Not all technical interviews will be conducted face-to-face; some might be telephone interviews, while others might be conducted over Skype.

 What are they looking for in a technical interview?

 Obviously, the first thing they’ll be assessing is the extent of your technical knowledge.
 This will be the knowledge base required to thrive in the job, as well as an understanding and interest in different technologies and the industry.
 They might also test how you can practically apply that knowledge to real working situations.